Never Turn Away: History

 The song was first featured on the band's "Showcase Tour" in September 1983 in an unfinished form with the unofficial title of "The Never Song".
 The short tour, intended to re-establish the band after the commercial flop of Dazzle Ships earlier in the year, also featured other new songs which would appear on the Junk Culture studio album in 1984, as well as the future "Never Turn Away" B-side "Wrappup".
 Although writing credits are attributed to "OMD", "Never Turn Away" was written by Paul Humphreys, with the title being provided by frontman Andy McCluskey.
 Humphreys said in 1987, "I've never been very confident and it's a song about that, almost paranoia, I suppose.
 It was about my own indecisiveness...
 I don't think that you necessarily feel better afterwards, though."

 "Never Turn Away" was the band's second single to feature Humphreys on vocals after "Souvenir" in 1981.

 Critical reception

 The Reading Eagle writer Carl Brown Jr. named "Never Turn Away" as the standout track from Junk Culture, calling it "a soft, subtle song that succeeds from both a melodic and lyrical viewpoint".
 Conversely, Smash Hits reviewer and Pet Shop Boys vocalist, Neil Tennant – otherwise a fan of OMD – described the track as "sad, drifting music" and "boring".

-Retrospectively, John Bergstrom in PopMatters noted a "beautiful" song, while AllMusic's Ned Raggett singled out the "elegiac" number as one of the highlights from its parent album.
+Retrospectively, John Bergstrom in PopMatters noted a "beautiful" song, while Classic Pops Barry Page observed a "wistful number" with "multi-tracked vocals giving it an ethereal resonance evocative of [1981's] 'Souvenir'."
+Ned Raggett of AllMusic identified the "elegiac" song as a highlight on its parent album.